 Place a paper cup upside down and paint it green.
 The top of the cup should be painted black.
 Add eyes and a pointy nose to give it the Frankenstein look.
 Tutorial at Non-Toy Gifts will help you with details.

 Hanging paper cup ghosts

 These DIY hanging paper cup ghosts from Red Ted Art are extremely easy to make.
-Not necessarily the finest Halloween décor, but really fun activity for kids.
+Not necessarily the finest Halloween decor, but really fun activity for kids.

-Floating ghost using balloon
+Floating ghost using a balloon

 An ordinary balloon can be turned into a floating ghost.
 Take two large white bin bags cut out with eyes and nose.
 Glue cardboard eyes and mouth on to a green balloon and then drape the bin bags over it.
 You can add plastic strips for a frightening appearance.
-See the full DIY process at Kids Craft Room.
+See the full DIY at Kids Craft Room.